-In order to learn the language properly, we need to know expressions such as collocations, phrasal verbs, idiomatic expressions, etc. Here is a great chance for you to improve and enrich your vocabulary by learning how to use the verb “meet”.
+In order to learn the language properly, you need to know expressions such as collocations, phrasal verbs, idiomatic expressions, not only the words.
+Here is your chance to improve and enrich your vocabulary by learning how to use the verb “meet”.
+I present to you 23 ways to use the verb “meet”.

 Basically, to meet someone means to come together with them.